-Why RMPP are investing in upskilling our rural professionals
+Why RMPP invested in training for rural professionals

-Over the past 30 years the sheep and beef sector has made huge leaps in productivity.
-Some of these gains could be attributed to the forming of discussion groups, the coming together of farmers at field days, industry websites and the range of other ways we have disseminated information to farmers.
+Over the past 30 years the sheep and beef sector has made big leaps in productivity.
+Some of these gains can be attributed to participation in discussion groups, farmer field days, information on industry websites and the range of other ways farmers get their ideas and advice.

-However, as we are facing more complex issues in the current farming environment and as we explore more about how farmers learn, there is an acknowledgement that those providing support services to the sector, need to grow their skills in facilitating conversations with farmers and between farmers.
-It is the conversations and support that are critical in helping farmers to
+However, as farmers face more complex issues and we explore more about how farmers learn, we're here to help those providing support services improve their skills in facilitating conversations with farmers and between farmers.
+These conversations and support that are critical to help farmers:

 - Feel confident in a decision they are about to make on-farm

 - Own their own solutions to problems, and

 - Grow their knowledge on a subject and apply the new learning to their own situation.